Rewrite the Rule Book for Content Marketing

-Dave Murrow works as a content strategist at Vertical Measures.
-He's involved in content strategy and online marketing for clients.
-Vertical Measures provides search, social and content marketing services, designed to help businesses improve their online presence and obtain more traffic and conversions.
+Dave Murrow is a content marketing strategist at Vertical Measures.
+He's involved in content marketing strategy and online marketing execution for clients.
+Vertical Measures provides search, social and content marketing services, designed to help businesses improve their online presence and obtain more traffic and conversions. +Dave Murrow

 The Weekly Measure: Nascar Storytelling, PPC Showdown & Mobile-First